-Aung San Suu Kyi: What we know about 'the Lady'
+Aung San Suu Kyi: The Lady of Myanmar

 Rohingya crisis

-In August 2017, a fierce military crackdown sent more than 600,000 Rohingya Muslims fleeing Myanmar's northern Rakhine state.
+Textbook ethnic cleansing.
+In August 2017, a fierce military crackdown sent more than 600,000 Rohingya fleeing Myanmar's northern Rakhine state.
 The United Nations described it as "textbook ethnic cleansing".

-"I don't think there is ethnic cleansing going on," Suu Kyi told the BBC in April.
+"I don't think there is ethnic cleansing going on," Aung San Suu Kyi told the BBC in April.
 "I think ethnic cleansing is too strong an expression to use for what is happening."

 "It is a matter of people on different sides of the divide, and this divide we are trying to close up."